Physical Neural Cellular Automata for 2D Shape Classification: NEURAL NETWORK MODEL

 \section{NEURAL NETWORK MODEL}

-Our approach is based on Neural Cellular Automata (NCA) \cite{mordvintsev2020growing}.
+Our approach is based on Neural Cellular Automata (NCA) \cite{mordvintsev2020growing, wulff1992learning, nichele2017neat}.
 A Cellular Automata (CA) is a system in which ``cells" in a grid update their states according to the neighboring cells states and a set of rules.
 A prominent examples of a CA is Conway's game of life, which is Turing complete with binary states and just four simple rules.
-The NCA is a CA, in which the state of a cell is represented with a real valued vector, and the rules are functions parameterized by neural networks.
+The NCA is a CA, in which the state of a cell is represented with a real valued vector, and the rules are functions parameterized by a neural network.

-Building on previous NCA approaches \cite{randazzo2020self}, a single trained NCA present in each cell uses information gathered from its neighbours to classify the overall shape based on local communication.
-The system runs for a set number of steps and after each step, every cell outputs the results from their NCA -- a guess of what shape the believes it is a part of.
-In each cell the trained weights of the NCA would be the same, the difference is the local information gathered from neighbours that is the input for the NCA.
-Using the trained NCA after the set number of update each cell would successfully classify the overall shape.
-In our experiments, the cells have to come to an agreement, which one of the ten different digits (Figure~\ref{fig:training numbers}) the overall shape represents.
+Building on previous NCA approaches \cite{randazzo2020self}, a single trained NCA present in each cell, uses information gathered from its neighbours to classify the overall shape based on local communication.
+The system runs for a set number of steps and after each step, every cell outputs a guess of what shape it believes it is a part of.
+In each cell the trained weights of the NCA are the same, the difference is the local information gathered from neighbours that is the input for the NCA.
+Using the trained NCA, after the set number of update each cell would successfully classify the overall shape.
+In our experiments, the cells are supposed to come to an agreement, which one of the ten different digits (Figure~\ref{fig:training numbers}) the overall shape represents.

 The vector valued state of cell $i$ at step $t$ is updated iteratively such that,